Moving to rhymes 'may boost pupils' results'

 Trisha Saul from the Primary Movement project said: "Some of the songs and the nursery rhymes will be familiar, it's the movements that are different.

-"These are designed to replicate movements the foetus makes in the womb and the baby makes in the first six months of their life."'Into a butterfly'
+"These are designed to replicate movements the foetus makes in the womb and the baby makes in the first six months of their life."

 She explained how such reflexes become inhibited in most children within the first year of life.
 But if they persist it is thought they can prevent the child from being able move normally or concentrate as well as their peers.